p32929/EasiestdbFlutter/README.md

 EasiestDb.getDatabaseObject().execute(sqlCommand)
 ```

-But if you really want that function implemented in `EasiestSqlFlutter` library, you can:
+But if you really want that function implemented in `easiestdb` library, you can:
 1. fork the repo
 2. create a new branch by your `github username`
 3. add the code